Division One Cup 2025/26

 Lordswood are through to the Second Round of the Division One Cup following a penalty shoot-out win against Lydd Town.
 Harvey Welford had given the Lords a first half lead that was levelled by Bailey Korkis in the final minute.
 Lordswood held their nerve best from the spot to set up a Second Round tie at home to SE Dons.

 The other First Round tie was abandoned late on with Lewisham Borough 3-1 ahead against AFC Greenwich Borough.
-This result will be confirmed shortly.
+The match was abandoned due to an incident in the final minute but following an investigation the result stood.

 Current Holders – Clapton Community